It’s pretty hard to work your regular job and keep up with new stuff that comes up at the same time.

 Dashboards and reporting platforms will continue to improve to bring highlights and insights to the front.

 “There will be self-service information for the masses delivered not through tools but through purpose-built interfaces and apps.” – Dr. Rado Kotorov, Information Builders

-Traditional reporting showing just the “wall of numbers” which provide no context are slowly dying off.
-User friendly tools like Tableau are making it easy to find the story behind the numbers.
+Traditional reporting showing just the “wall of numbers” which provide no context is slowly dying off.
+User-friendly tools like Tableau are making it easy to find the story behind the numbers.

 “Business analytics will slowly begin to move away from the traditional compliance reporting involving rows and columns to visualization snippets in the form of dashboards.” – Chuck Vigeant, Clearify

 How to impress your boss with data visualization: Download the demo version of Tableau and create a visualization based on an existing report that identifies some trends or outliers that aren’t obvious in a table format.